-Oracle database automatically tunes the undo retention period based on how the undo tablespace is configured.
+Oracle Database automatically tunes the undo retention period based on how the to undo tablespace is configured.
 In this article, you will learn how to tune and setting the undo retention period in oracle dba.

-- If the undo tablespace is fixed size, the database tunes the retention period for the best possible undo retention for that tablespace size and the current system load.
-This tuned retention period can be significantly greater than the specified minimum retention period.
+1. If the undo tablespace is fixed size, the database tunes the undo retention period for the best possible undo retention for that tablespace size and the current system load.
+This tuned undo retention period can be significantly greater than the specified minimum retention period.

-- If the undo tablespace is configured with the autoextend option, the database tunes the undo retention period to be somewhat longer than the longest-running query on the system at that time.
+2. If the undo tablespace is configured with the auto-extend option, the database tunes the undo retention period to be somewhat longer than the longest-running query on the system at that time.
 Again, this tuned retention period can be greater than the specified minimum retention period.

 Automatic tuning of undo retention is not supported for lobs.
-This is because undo information for lobs is stored in the segment itself and not in the undo tablespace.
+This because undoes information for lobs is stored in the segment itself and not in the undo tablespace.
 For lobs, the database attempts to honor the minimum undo retention period specified by undo_retention.
-However, if space becomes low, unexpired lob undo information may be overwritten.
+However, if space becomes low, unexpired lob undoes information may be overwritten.

 You can determine the current retention period by querying the tuned_undoretention column of the v$undostat view.
 This view contains one row for each 10-minute statistics collection interval over the last 4 days. (beyond 4 days, the data is available in the dba_hist_undostat view.)
 Tuned_undoretention is given in seconds.